Sorry, you need to enable JavaScript to visit this website.

 Biography

-I obtained both my B.A. (in Archaeology and Tourism) and M.A. (in Cultural Resources Management) from the University of Nigeria, Nsukka, where I currently hold a Lectureship in Archaeology and Heritage Studies.
-My research interests cut across (Post-)Conflict Heritage and Memory, Nationalist/Separatist Conflicts, indigenous cultural heritage, Decolonial Museum Approaches, and Community Archaeology - some of which have been published in International Journal of Heritage Studies, Ethnicities, International Journal of the Inclusive Museum and Journal of Cultural Heritage Management and Sustainable Development, etc. Outside of academia, I love food, football, politics and music.
+I obtained both my B.A. (in Archaeology and Tourism) and M.A. (in Cultural Resources Management) from the University of Nigeria, Nsukka.
+My research interests cut across (Post-)Conflict Heritage and Memory, Nationalist/Separatist Conflicts, Decolonial Museum Approaches, Traditional Ecological Knowledge, and Community Archaeology - some of which have been published in International Journal of Heritage Studies, Ethnicities, International Journal of the Inclusive Museum and Journal of Cultural Heritage Management and Sustainable Development, etc. Outside of academia, I love food, football, politics and music.

 Research

-Civil wars are anything but civil when it comes to their impact on the lives and cultural heritage of communities.
-Their damages also have lasting legacies.
-Among the Igbo people of Nigeria, names like ‘Ozoemena’ (‘never again’) and ‘Echezona’ (‘never forget’) continue to be used in reference to the 1967-1970 civil war.
-Decades later, my Ph.D. research is shedding light on the impacts of the ‘Biafra war’ and its legacies on the cultural heritage of present-day Igboland in Nigeria.
-I explore the complex interaction of conflict and intangible heritage as well as the dissonances in memorialization, canonization, representation, and silencing.
-This will contribute an important intangible heritage perspective and a West-African case study to the global heritage-conflict discourse.
+My Ph.D. research explores the impact of the Nigeria-Biafra War (1967-1970) and its legacies on the cultural heritage of present-day Igboland in southeastern Nigeria.
+I explore the complex relationship of conflict and intangible heritage, as well as the dissonances in memorialization, canonization, representation, and silencing.
+This will contribute an important intangible heritage perspective and a much-needed West African case study to the global heritage-conflict discourse.

 Key Publications